 The strike of one mantis shrimp forelimb reaches velocities that produce a force equivalent to a 22 caliber bullet.

 The Mantis Shrimp also has super vision.
-We can see 3 color receptive cones.
-Sources vary on how many the Mantis shrimp has.
-But it’s somewhere between 12 and 16.
-So, I’m guessing the chances of hiding from the Mantis Shrimp aren’t all that great either.
+Humans can see 3 color receptive cones.
+Sources vary on how many the Mantis shrimp has, but it’s somewhere between 12 and 16.

 For more frightening imagery… And the promise of nightmares… See the following:

+Although some light can reach down to 1000 feet, most light cannot penetrate below 200 ft.
 However, the ocean is much deeper than this (as we will see in #6 below).
 That means most of the ocean is completely void of light.
-It’s totally creepy & dark down there.
-Kind of like outer space.
-Except with water.
+It’s totally dark down there.
+Kind of like outer space, except on Earth.

 Actually, if you think about it, most of the world (since the ocean takes up 70% of the planet) is in desperate need of a nightlight!
 It’s mind boggling to think there’s so much life we can’t even see.

 One of the most mind boggling facts about the ocean is how deep it really reaches.
-The absolute deepest point of the ocean is called Challenger Deep is part of Mariana Trench.
+The absolute deepest point of the ocean is called Challenger Deep in the Mariana Trench.
 It’s about 11,000m below sea level, which means if we put Mt.
-Everest at depth of Challenger Deep, you would have to swim at least a mile to get to the surface
+Everest at depth of Challenger Deep, you would have to swim at least a mile to get to the surface.

 What have you learned about the ocean?
 Is there any amazing fact you would add to this list?
 Let us know in the comments below!